Croatia going deep again at World Cup after shootout win - WHIZ News

 AL WAKRAH, Qatar (AP) — Croatia is going deep at another World Cup, and the team is taking the long route once again.

-On its run to the final four years ago, Croatia needed extra time in each round in the knockout stage — and twice came through a penalty shootout.
+On its surprising run to the final in Russia four years ago, Croatia needed extra time in each round in the knockout stage — and twice came through a penalty shootout.

-“We in Croatia do things this way, you could see that four years ago as well,” said Livakovic, who was the back-up goalkeeper to Danijel Subasic in 2018.
-“I continued the tradition.”

-This time, Mario Pasalic converted the clinching penalty for Croatia after the teams were tied at 1-1 after extra time.

-After the ball hit the net, Pasalic and the rest of Croatia’s jubilant players headed right for Livakovic, who had saved penalties from Takumi Minamino, Kaoru Mitomo and Maya Yoshida.
+“History keeps repeating itself,” Croatia coach Zlatko Dalic said with a smile.

+Livakovic was the backup goalkeeper to Danijel Subasic in 2018 but took center stage this time, diving to his left to keep out Japan’s first penalty by Takumi Minamino, to his right to block Kaoru Mitoma’s effort from the second penalty, and then again to his right to deny Maya Yoshida off the fourth.

+Dalic said his team’s ability to recover from losing positions “reflects the Croatian people,” with a nod to a psyche the players forged growing up in a country ravaged by war as the former Yugoslavia broke up in the 1990s.

+“We never give up … We have been through so much pain and the players have great pride,” Dalic said.
+“The whole of Croatia is supporting us and this is a way of giving them faith for a better tomorrow.”

-While Croatia — a semifinalist in 1998 — prepares to take on Brazil or South Korea in the quarterfinals, Japan exits a World Cup in the round of 16 for the fourth time, just like in 2002, 2010 and 2018.
+While Croatia — also a semifinalist in 1998 — prepares to take on Brazil in the quarterfinals, Japan exits a World Cup in the round of 16 for the fourth time, just like in 2002, 2010 and 2018.
 The Asian team also lost in a penalty shootout to Paraguay at that stage in 2010.

 Asia is still waiting for a second team to advance beyond the last 16, after South Korea on home soil in 2002.

-Japan made its mark in Qatar, though, having beaten Germany and Spain — two of the last three World Cup champions — in huge upsets in the group stage.
+Japan made its mark in Qatar, though, beating Germany and Spain — two of the last three World Cup champions — in huge upsets in the group stage.

 “The players showed a new era of Japanese football, I think,” Japan coach Hajime Moriyasu said.
 “They should use this feeling of being upset and try to go further next time.